batfish/af19-demo/README.md

 The exact sequence of commands to generate configs and run policies are in `template.gitlab-ci.yml` file, which is uploaded to the Gitlab repository as its pipeline file (`.gitlab-ci.yml`) when the repository is initialized.

+Network changes are proposed using Ansible playbooks in the `playbooks` folder.
+These playbooks change the inputs used to generate device configs.
+When these changes are committed to Gitlab, new configurations are generated and evaluated as described above.

 # Pre-requisites for running the demo